Navdar/Tech-Challenge-/README.md

 * **Server will be started in** http://localhost:4200/
 * In order to start database, you should have Neo4j Desktop version.
 The database will start in **bolt://localhost:7687**

-Run make docker.
-If Golang cannot find dependencies, go to sphere folder and run go get.
-Once every service starts, go to localhost:8080 and connect to db.
-Username is root, password is example.
-Import db.sql to the database.
-Go to localhost:4000 to see user dashboard.
-Go to localhost:5000 to see reinvent dashboard.

 # Communication
 The system uses Neo4j database for data storage.